gitee2github/website/content/en/community/integrationandcertification.md

 These software may be open source, free, or commercial.

-Integration and certification means passing the test to ensure that the openEuler operating system and the above software can be used and are mutually recognized (mutual authentication).
+Integration and certification means passing the test to ensure that the openEuler operating system and the above software can be used and are mutually certificated.

 ## Integration and CertificationopenEuler for hardware drivers